Fun to make,

 Choose a game board to make.
 Download and print the pattern.

-Choose a design, English or French, that prints in color or select the black&white pattern and use your creativity to add color and designs.
-There are also printables that show one possible perfect win for English board solitaire and another for French board solitaire.
+Choose a design that prints in color, or select the black & white pattern and use your creativity to add color and designs.
+There is also a printable that shows one possible perfect win for English board solitaire.
+The Marble Tiles pattern is used to make the game board suitable for marble playing pieces following instructions in the Triangle Board Solitaire project.

-Use the Perfect Solutions as a reference.
+Use the Perfect Solution as a reference.
 Start with the piece on the space marked number 1.
 Jump over the piece pointed to by the arrow to the space beyond.
 Remove the jumped piece from the board.
-Continue making jumps in number order.
+Continue making jumps in numerical order.
 The last piece will be in the square marked with the star.

-Make a longer lasting game board with cardstock or computer paper glued to cardboard.
+Tip: Make a longer-lasting game board with cardstock or computer paper glued to cardboard.
 If you can feed cardstock through your printer, print directly on it.
 Otherwise, print on computer paper.

 Patterns are Adobe PDF files.
 The Adobe Reader is available for free.